 Regular readers will have noticed an uptick in the number of Flatpak apps we mention on these very pages.
-Indeed, it was a reader who asked if I could put together a step-by-step guide on how to install Flatpak in Ubuntu, how to set up the Flathub repo, and how to install Flatpak apps.
+Indeed, it was an omg! reader who asked if I could put together a step-by-step guide on how to install Flatpak in Ubuntu, explain how to set up the Flathub repo, and show you how to install Flatpak apps.

 Flatpak is a ‘next-generation’ Linux app format developed by Red Hat and used in Fedora, among other many other Linux distros.

 It’s similar to Snappy in many ways: apps are sandboxed; come bundled up with everything they need to run; and support automatic updates in the background.

 Because these technologies allow Linux users to install apps regardless of which distro or package manager they use, more and more software developers are choosing to distribute apps using these new methods.

 Build once, run everywhere is a strong sell.
 Dependencies were the main headache in packaging software for different Linux distributions, something Flatpak (like Snaps) ‘solves’.

 And by using OSTree Flatpak enables developers to create a complete app bundle that contains all of the dependencies, libraries and other files needed to run their program.

 Because Flatpak apps are run in isolation from the rest of the system, it’s possible to run multiple versions of the same program at the same time (e.g., nightly and stable).

 Flatpak apps also have to ask for permission before they can access hardware (e.g., web cam); read or open files outside of the sandbox; or use location detection technologies like geoclue.
 In all, Flatpaks gives you far greater control over the software you run.